Ötzi: Skeletal details and tattooing

-Ötzi had a total of 61 tattoos, consisting of 19 groups of black lines ranging from 1 to 3 mm in thickness and 7 to 40 mm long.
-These include groups of parallel lines running along the longitudinal axis of his body and to both sides of the lumbar spine, as well as a cruciform mark behind the right knee and on the right ankle, and parallel lines around the left wrist.
+Ötzi had a total of 61 tattoos.
+They consisted of 19 groups of black lines ranging from 1–3 mm in width and 7–40 mm in length.
+These include groups of parallel lines along the longitudinal axis of his body and to both sides of the lumbar spine, as well as a cruciform mark behind the right knee and on the right ankle, and parallel lines around the left wrist.
 The greatest concentration of markings is found on his legs, which together exhibit 12 groups of lines.
 A microscopic examination of samples collected from these tattoos revealed that they were created from pigment manufactured out of fireplace ash or soot.
-This pigment was then rubbed into small linear incisions or punctures.
-It has been suggested that Ötzi has been repeatedly tattooed in the same locations, since the majority of them are quite dark.
+This pigment was rubbed into small linear incisions or punctures.
+It has been suggested that he was repeatedly tattooed in the same locations, since the majority of them are quite dark.